-The Pediatric Neurosurgery Division at UPMC Children’s Hospital of Pittsburgh is led by Ian Pollack, MD, and includes three other full-time faculty, Elizabeth Tyler-Kabara, MD, PhD, Stephanie Greene, MD, and Taylor Abel, MD, Robert Kellogg, MD and Michael McDowell, MD.
-The division provides care for children with tumors, spinal and cranial deformities, vascular malformations, spasticity and epilepsy, and peripheral nerve disorders, and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy and traumatic brain injury, and disorders of the skull base and cranio-cervical junction.
+The Pediatric Neurosurgery Division at UPMC Children’s Hospital of Pittsburgh (CHP) is led by Ian Pollack, MD, and also includes Stephanie Greene, MD, Taylor Abel, MD, Robert Kellogg, MD and Michael McDowell, MD.
+The division provides care for children with tumors, spinal and cranial deformities, vascular malformations, spasticity and epilepsy, and peripheral nerve disorders, and has gained international recognition for the treatment of pediatric brain tumors, intractable epilepsy, neurovascular lesions, cerebral palsy, traumatic brain injury, and disorders of the skull base and cranio-cervical junction.

-Dr. Pollack is the institutional principal investigator and chair of the neurosurgery committee in the Pediatric Brain Tumor Consortium, supported by the National Cancer Institute to perform cutting-edge clinical trials in children with brain tumors, and serves as the principal investigator on several studies involving vaccine-based immunotherapy for children with challenging brain tumors.
-The clinical program has been enhanced by the completion of an intraoperative MRI suite, which facilitates the goal of achieving safer and more extensive resections in challenging childhood brain tumors, and allowing immediate postoperative imaging without the need for a second anesthetic.
+Dr. Pollack is the institutional principal investigator and chair of the neurosurgery and translational biology committee in the Pediatric Brain Tumor Consortium, supported by the National Cancer Institute to perform cutting-edge clinical trials in children with brain tumors, and serves as the principal investigator on several studies involving vaccine-based immunotherapy for children with challenging brain tumors.
+The clinical program has been enhanced by the completion of an intraoperative MRI suite, which facilitates the goal of achieving safer and more extensive resections in challenging childhood brain tumors and allowing immediate postoperative imaging without the need for a second anesthetic.

 Patients with vascular anomalies such as aneurysms, arteriovenous malformations, cavernous malformations, and moyamoya syndrome are managed by Dr. Greene, the director of vascular neurosurgery at Children’s Hospital.
 Select patients undergo further evaluation at the department’s Center for Image-Guided Neurosurgery with L. Dade Lunsford, MD, for possible radiosurgical treatment; angiography by an endovascular neurosurgical team, for further definition of anomalies and possible embolization of feeding vessels to reduce blood flow to a malformation; and assessment by a vascular neurologist for management of seizures, dystonia, and coagulopathies that may be identified during the course of the evaluation process.
 Such comprehensive evaluation best identifies those patients who would benefit from surgical intervention.
-Patients with vascular problems involving more than one organ system, or those with syndromes such as Sturge-Weber or PHACES, are seen in the multidisciplinary Vascular Anomalies Clinic, one of the largest of its kind in the country.
+Patients with vascular problems involving more than one organ system, or those with syndromes such as Sturge-Weber, hereditary hemorrhagic telangiectasia or PHACES, are seen in the multidisciplinary Vascular Anomalies Clinic, one of the largest of its kind in the country.